Lamentations 2

 he destroyed his own meeting place.

-in angered rage has spurned
+and spurned in angered rage

 both king and priest.